 - Low-fat dairy products – such as milk and cheese

 - Avoid less healthy carbohydrates – such as foods or drinks with added fats, sugars, and sodium

-Dietary fibre includes all parts of plant foods that your body can’t digest or absorb.
-Fibre moderates how your body digests and helps control blood sugar levels.
-Foods high in fibre include vegetables, fruits, nuts, legumes, such as beans and peas, and whole grains.
+Dietary fiber includes all parts of plant foods that your body can’t digest or absorb.
+Fiber moderates how your body digests and helps control blood sugar levels.
+Foods high in fiber include vegetables, fruits, nuts, legumes, such as beans and peas, and whole grains.

 Eat heart-healthy fish at least twice a week.
 Fish such as salmon, mackerel, tuna, and sardines are rich in omega-3 fatty acids, which may prevent heart disease.
 Avoid fried fish and fish with high levels of mercury, such as king mackerel.

 They are foods that contain monounsaturated and polyunsaturated fats that can help lower your cholesterol levels.
 They are also good for your heart, and your overall health.
 These fats can help you lower the risk of heart disease and stroke.
 They include Avocados, Nuts, Canola, olive, and peanut oils.
 But don’t overdo it, as all fats are high in calories.

 It’s always important to see a doctor in case you’re experiencing any new sickness however if you don’t have time to go to the doctor or you want to check your daily medications, plan a healthy diet or know what kind of food is good for your conditions.
 CareClinic app is the best fit for you, it allows you to have written down your daily symptoms and progress in the Diary entry in the app.
 You can also track your new symptom with the Symptom tracker.